7 Best Used Minivans for Families (Honest Picks)

 3. Kia Sedona

-It may not lead the class in resale or prestige, but the Sedona offers a lot of equipment for the money.
-For families who want a modern-feeling van without paying top-tier used prices, it deserves a serious look.
+It won’t lead the class in resale or prestige.
+But the 2015-2021 Sedona packs a lot of equipment for the money – heated seats, a strong 3.3L V6, decent tech.
+For families who want a modern-feeling van without paying top-tier used prices, it deserves a real look.

 4. Chrysler Pacifica